 The people have spoken!
 Over 75% of voters in Asheville’s November 2016 election voted in favor of funding...Done AoB Welcomes AVL’s First Bike Corral w/ City of Asheville & NCDOT

-Over the last year, The City of Asheville, North Carolina Department of Transportation (NCDOT), West Asheville...Done HB44 Fixed – Together We Roll Forward
+During 2015, The City of Asheville, North Carolina Department of Transportation (NCDOT), West Asheville Business Association...Done HB44 Fixed – Together We Roll Forward

 Thanks in large part to AoB members, proposed cuts to NC bike lane and sidewalk expansion has been struck from HB44.